 THE BIG PICTURE

-First and foremost, you need to regularly step back and look at the big picture.
-If you’ve done my signature course, Values + Vision, then you’ll know that I do this by conducting a personal audit every three months or so.
+First and foremost, step back and look at the big picture.
+If you’ve done my course, Values + Vision, then you’ll know that I do this by conducting a personal audit every three months or so.

 My personal audit is an opportunity to take an honest look at how I’m spending my time and energy.